A Reverse Mortgage Guide for Older Adult Homeowners

 - The reverse loan must be the primary repayment (first to be paid back) loan on the home

-If you have a home loan currently, you're not necessarily disqualified.
-However, you must use the reverse loan to repay the other loan.
+If you have a home loan, the lender may not disqualify you.
+But you must use the reverse loan to repay the other loan.

 Reverse Loans: After Death or Changes To Living Situations